 How many times has your heart sunk a little over not-quite-right strawberries?
-Maybe it was after not being able to resist early-season strawberries, the newfound impostors ruby red outside yet white and deplorably insipid inside.
-Perhaps you left perfectly ripe berries on the counter a day or three too long.
-Or maybe you simply lost your senses and bought too many brilliantly, lip-smackingly, perfectly ripe berries.
-Whatever your strawberry sadness, your solution is found in this roasted strawberries recipe.
+Maybe it was after not being able to resist woefully unripe strawberries at the market, the newfound impostors ruby red outside yet white and deplorably insipid inside.
+Or perhaps you left perfectly ripe berries on the counter a day or three too long.
+Or maybe you simply lost your senses and bought too many brilliantly, lip-smackingly, perfectly ripe berries at the height of the season.
+Whatever your strawberry sadness, your solution is found in these roasted strawberries, which are sticky and just sweet enough with an intense, concentrated berry essence.
+Originally published May 17, 2011.

 Roasted Strawberries Recipe